edwrodrig/input_to_json/README.md

 ```
 composer require edwrodrig/js
 ```

+## Inclusion
+Considering that this is a javascript library, composer only download the files to [vendor directory](https://getcomposer.org/doc/06-config.md#vendor-dir).
+It up to you how to use in your html pages.
+The basic way that I use this library is to create a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link#POSIX_and_Unix-like_operating_systems) to the [src folder](https://github.com/edwrodrig/js/blob/master/src) so I can [include](https://www.w3schools.com/tags/att_script_src.asp) the files in the target html page.
+As an example see [examples folder](https://github.com/edwrodrig/js/blob/master/example) that has a symbolic link to the source folder.

 ## Testing
 The test are built using QUnit.
 I don't know if they can be automated but if you just run the [test page](https://github.com/edwrodrig/js/blob/master/tests/test.html) you will see a unit test report.
 This is better than nothing, and in many ways is enough for me.